Modern Foreign Languages

 Our open door policy means students can arrange support at any time if needed.
-They just need to speak to their Languages teacher or our FETA Miss Faulkner.
+They just need to speak to their French or Spanish teacher.

 Every student will have been given the opportunity to purchase a revision guide through school.
 However, they can also be bought online (for example from Amazon or eBay) or at a high street retailer (for example WHSmith) easily yourself.